naman03malhotra/match-rules/README.md

 - **Multiple operator support** - you can pass or / and operators in case of multiple rules.
   Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

+### Why would you want to use it in your projects.

+- Reduces cognitive complexity.

+- Easy to maintain, declarative in nature.

+- Code is more readable, you can separate conditional logic in a `rules.js` file.

+- You do not have to write unit tests for those conditions individually, just take a snapshot at max.

+- Reduce code redundancy (you can compose and extend rules).

+- You do not have to traverse nested objects, just write your rules with the same structure.

+- Any conditional (complex) case can be handled using a function.

+- Easily manage your AB testing logic.

 ### Function Support: